1969 North American Soccer League season: Changes from the previous season

+Map of clubs

 1969 NASL International Cup

 The NASL held a double round-robin tournament that was called the International Cup.
 The league imported teams from England and Scotland to stand in for the U.S. clubs.

 Atlanta Chiefs were represented by Aston VillaBaltimore Bays were represented by West Ham UnitedDallas Tornado were represented by Dundee UnitedKansas City Spurs were represented by Wolverhampton WanderersSt.
 Louis Stars were represented by Kilmarnock F.C.

 6 points for a win, 3 points for a tie, 0 points for a loss, 1 point for each goal scored up to three per game.